 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Oranos sweet peppers are available in the summer and fall months.
+Oranos chile peppers are available in the summer through fall.

 Oranos chile peppers, botanically classified as Capsicum annuum, are a hybrid variety of Italian sweet pepper that belongs to the Solanaceae or nightshade family.
 A relatively new variety, Oranos chile peppers were released in 2015, and the name Oranos is believed to have stemmed from the pepper’s bright orange skin.
 Oranos chile peppers are known for their sweet flavor and crunchy, juicy consistency, and are one of the first sweet peppers to have orange skin, which is unusual as sweet peppers primarily exhibit red skin tones.
 The peppers are not cultivated commercially and are marketed as a specialty variety for home gardens and small farms.